markski1/markski-htmx/posts/sharex-self-host-with-psxu.md

 ### Downloading and configuring PSXU
-First, you will need to pick up PSXU from it's [Github releases page](https://github.com/markski1/PSXU/releases/latest).
+First, you will need to pick up PSXU from its [Github releases page](https://github.com/markski1/PSXU/releases/latest).
 Simply download the Source code in ZIP form, and uncompress it in a folder.

 Once done, you will find yourself with three files.